Koru (KORU) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Koru Historical Price

-According to the latest data gathered on Koru live price page, the current price of Koru is 0.000076USD.
+According to the latest data gathered on Koru live price page, the current price of Koru is 0USD.
 The circulating supply of Koru(KORU) is

 In the past 24 hours, Koru has shown a price movement of